tpmarcs/mybb-authlog/README.md

 ### Fail2Ban

 Additionaly you can configure a fail2ban filter to block malicious clients based on there ips by downloading and installing `mybb.conf` to `/etc/fail2ban/filter.d/`.
+Afterwards you need to adjust `/etc/fail2ban/jail.local` to include the given filter with parameters that fit you needs.

+Finally restart fail2ban to go live with your configuration:

+`service fail2ban restart`